 Chapter 15: Commonhold

 Judith Bray is Emeritus Professor of Law at the University of Buckingham.
-She has taught property law for many years and writes extensively on land law and other subject.
+She has taught property law for many years and writes extensively on land law and other subjects.
 She is also a qualified Barrister.